validcheck/validcheck/README.md

     var config =
         new ValidationConfig(
-            false, // fillStackTrace - faster exceptions without stack traces false, // logActualValue - hide sensitive values in error messages 512 // logValueMaxLength - limit the string length of value in the error message );
+            false, // fillStackTrace - faster exceptions without stack traces false, // includeActualValue - hide sensitive values in error messages 512 // actualValueMaxLength - limit the string length of value in the error message );

     // Use configured validation